 20 Questions to Ask your Clients to make your app project a success

 Of course, no set of questions will be the same for every project and every client and every mobile app use case.
 Hopefully this gives you good coverage of the main points.
+If you would like a handy reference guide, why not download the Guide with 20 questions you need answers to – before you build your client’s mobile app.
 Asking the questions, documenting the answers and playing these back to the client in the format of “You Told Us This… so we will therefore do that” will make sure you are both on the same page.
 Better this than stumbling in to bear-pits through the project.

 The Kumulos platform started life as a hosting and API management system to help build and manage the server side of the mobile app.
-It’s now evolved into the most comprehensive mobile app management platform for mobile app agencies with Push Notifications, App Store Optimization, App Analytics, Document sharing & collaboration, content editing all in one place.
+It’s now evolved into the most comprehensive mobile app performance management platform for mobile app agencies with Push Notifications, In-app Messaging, App Store Optimization, App Analytics, Crash Reporting & API Endpoint Monitoring, Document sharing & Collaboration and Content Editing all in one place.